GeorgeWeb/syclref/_api-docs/context.h/cl%253A%253Asycl%253A%253Acontext/functions/context/index.md

-   **Returns:**
+   **Returns:** Anoptional async_handler for the context

 ---

-2. Constructs a context object using a  object. device_selector
+2. Constructs a context object using a device_selector object.

    **Parameters:**

   * device_selector deviceSelector

-   A reference to a  object. device_selector
+   A reference to a device_selector object.

   * info::gl_context_interop interopFlag

+   A reference to a device_selector object.
 Specify whether to use the context for OpenGL interop.

   * async_handler asyncHandler

+   A reference to a device_selector object.
+Specify whether to use the context for OpenGL interop.
 An optional parameter to specify the async_handler associated with the context.

-   **Returns:** The context is constructed with a single device retrieved from the  object provided. device_selector
+   **Returns:** The context is constructed with a single device retrieved from the device_selector object provided. deviceSelectorA reference to a device_selector object. interopFlagSpecify whether to use the context for OpenGL interop. asyncHandlerAn optional parameter to specify the async_handler associated with the context.
+DeprecatedOpenGL interop no longer supported in SYCL 1.2.1

 ---